warrenau/astronomer/README.md

 ```

 ---
 `plot_density`, `plot_pressure`, and `plot_temperature`: plots the data stored in the given `Data` class object.
 The first argument is the `Data` class object of interest.
 The second argument is the filename to be used as a base for the plot filename.
+The function will append *`_plot`* to the input filename before saving.
 ```python
 astro.plot_density(density_data, filename)
 ```